Duncan124/alx-pre_course/0x01-git/README.md

-I am Gloria
+I am Gloria Duncan E.
-And this is my first Git project
+And this is my first Git project.